Physical aspects of psychological shock

 Step 2

-Strengthen Body Ego
+Strengthen the Body Ego

 Step 3

-Wake-up the Body
+Waking-up the Body

 Step 4

-Biologic Completion
+Biological Completion

 Step 5